akamai/terraform-provider-akamai/docs/data-sources/appsec_api_endpoints.md

 # akamai_appsec_api_endpoints

-Use the `akamai_appsec_api_endpoints` data source to retrieve information about the API endpoints associated with a security policy version, or about a specific API endpoint.
+Use the `akamai_appsec_api_endpoints` data source to retrieve information about the API Endpoints associated with a security policy or configuration version.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#getapiendpoints).

 ## Example Usage